jxcore/jxcore/docs/plain/jxcore-command-monitor.markdown

     > jx monitor kill application_file.js

 Unsubscribes an application from being monitored and then shuts it down.
+On linux systems, this command can be executed only by the user which have started the monitor.

 If the application was running in few instances, all of them would be killed.
 See the example below: